wwalexander/river/README.md

 build from [the official website](https://www.ffmpeg.org/download.html), and either copy the `ffmpeg` and `ffprobe` executables to this directory, somewhere in your system's PATH, or add the location of the executables to your system's PATH.
-Windows and OS X releases should come with the executables bundled.
+Windows and OS X (`darwin`) releases come with the executables bundled, as they lack an official package manager.

 Usage
 -----